pmajzlik/Road_Efficiency_on_EU_cross_borders/README.md

 [README.md](https://github.com/user-attachments/files/27362467/README.md)
-# Cross-Border Network Efficiency Ratio (NER) Analysis
+# Road Efficiency on EU cross borders

 A set of ArcGIS Python toolbox scripts for analyzing road network efficiency in cross-border areas.
 The workflow downloads and preprocesses OpenStreetMap road data, builds a routable network, and calculates the **Network Efficiency Ratio (NER)** — a population-weighted measure of how efficiently the road network connects settlements across national borders compared to straight-line (theoretical) travel.